ATGardner/atgardner.github.com/_posts/2014-04-09-well-im-actually-writing-this-bit-from.markdown

 I did some trail related chores, like replacing the battery of my phone, activating my t-mobile sim card (it wasn't easy) and packing about two days in advance.

 I also had a very nice picnic with my friends, to say goodbye to everyone before I take off.
-My gf surprised me by getting an edible pct logo and putting it over the cake she made me, which was awesome.
+My gf surprised me by getting an edible PCT logo and putting it over the cake she made me, which was awesome.
 And we had some great humus (from Abu-Hassan in Jaffa), so that was really good.

 {% include image.html src="http://1.bp.blogspot.com/-CMyeKrQHVf0/U0Y5I2iCcDI/AAAAAAADKls/dZMRWTY745o/s1600/IMG_20140404_144300.jpg" caption="It was also very tasty!" %}